 How long does the treatment take?

 Appointments are scheduled for half an hour to allow time for a consultation, questions and the treatment itself.

 Are there any side effects?

 Most patients experience pinpoint redness at the injection sites for around half an hour post treatment.
 As the treatment begins to work, you may notice some temporary strange “sensations” around the treated areas as the muscles that have not been injected adjust.
-Some patients describe this as a heaviness feeling similar to a mild headache.
+Some people describe this as a heaviness feeling similar to a mild headache.
 These are only short-term effects that will only last a few days.
-Temporary weakness of the facial muscles can occur, which is why avoiding touching/massaging the area after treatment is strongly recommended to ensure the product is not dispersed into other muscles.
+Temporary weakness of the facial muscles can also occur.
+It is best to avoid touching/massaging the area after treatment.
+This ensures the product is not dispersed into other muscles.